 It literally could not be improved on, and I have been enjoying this exact Old Fashioned Caramel candy recipe since I was a little girl.

 It’s funny how really good recipes tend to get passed around.

 I was bragging about this one, I originally posted in 2011 (before I had a camera or did recipe cards), and my best friend told me that she had an amazing caramel recipe too, one that was an old pioneer recipe that had been printed in a magazine her church had printed forever ago…

 She and I compared our recipes and the only difference was the amount of Vanilla to add at the end.

 We both thought that was pretty hilarious, but now you all know too…this recipe is OLD, and wonderful, and you just shouldn’t mess with perfection.

-I say it’s perfection because this old fashioned caramel recipe is just so versatile.
+I say this recipe is perfection because this old fashioned caramel is just so versatile.